Mohosin999/AI-Powered-Resume-Builder-App-FullStack-Next.js/README.md

 #### `AI Description Generation`

-- Generate professional resume descriptions using Google Gemini AI.
+- Generate professional resume summaries.
+- Generate a narrative of impactful work experiences that fit your role.
+- Generate a clear and concise project description highlighting your contributions.

 #### `AI Skill Suggestions`